mthom/scryer-prolog/README.md

 # rusty-wam

-The beginnings of the Warren Abstract Machine in Rust, according to the progression of languages in [Warren's Abstract Machine: A Tutorial Reconstruction](http://wambook.sourceforge.net/wambook.pdf), ending in pure Prolog.
+An implementation of the Warren Abstract Machine in Rust, done according to the progression of languages in [Warren's Abstract
+Machine: A Tutorial
+Reconstruction](http://wambook.sourceforge.net/wambook.pdf), ending in
+pure Prolog.

 ## Progress

-The language L0 is implemented as a simple REPL.
+The language L1 is implemented as a simple REPL.
 It supports unification on facts and queries without backtracking and rules without clauses, in the familiar Prolog syntax.
 No data types apart from atoms are currently supported.